kannika1610/bike-buyers-analysis/README.md

 # Bike Buyers Analysis Project 📊

-## Overview
+## 🔍 Overview
-This project analyzes customer behavior using the Bike Buyers dataset.
+This project analyzes customer purchasing behavior using the Bike Buyers dataset.
-It focuses on understanding how factors like income, age, gender, and commute distance affect bike purchasing decisions.
+It focuses on identifying key factors that influence bike purchase decisions such as income, age, gender, and commute distance.

-Two dashboards were created:
+Two dashboards were developed:
 - Excel Dashboard
 - Power BI Dashboard

 ---

 ## 🎯 Objective
-To identify key factors influencing customer purchase decisions and present insights using data visualization tools.
+To transform raw customer data into meaningful business insights using data visualization tools.

 ---

 ## 📁 Project Structure
-- excel-dashboard/
+- *excel-dashboard/*
-  - Excel dashboard with pivot tables, charts, and slicers
+  - Excel dashboard with Pivot Tables, Charts, and Slicers
+  - Screenshot previews included

-- power-bi-dashboard/
+- *power-bi-dashboard/*
   - Interactive Power BI dashboard with filters and visuals
+  - Screenshot previews included

 ---